ClickCease

 • Spoon the turkey mixture onto lettuce leaves (such as Bibb or iceberg lettuce) and roll them up.

-Yes, you can reverse prediabetes by eating healthy foods and exercising regularly.
-According to the American Diabetes Association, people who have prediabetes can lower their risk of developing type 2 diabetes by making lifestyle changes such as losing weight, increasing physical activity, and following a healthy diet filled with foods that better balance blood sugar levels.
+Yes, you can reverse preventable chronic diseases like prediabetes through diet and lifestyle changes alone.
+According to the American Diabetes Association, people who have prediabetes can significantly lower their risk of developing type 2 diabetes by making lifestyle changes such as losing weight (10-20% of their body weight), increasing physical activity (and this can be low impact!), and following a healthy low GI diet filled with meals that better balance blood sugar levels.

 What foods are good for prediabetes?

-Foods high in fiber and low in sugar are great for people who have prediabetes.
+Make your meals with a healthy fat, healthy carb, and healthy protein.
+Yes, you can still eat carbs.
+Foods high in fiber are great for people who have prediabetes.
 These include whole grains like brown rice, quinoa, oats, barley, beans, lentils, nuts and seeds; fruits such as apples, pears, oranges, bananas, berries and melons; vegetables such as broccoli, cauliflower, spinach, kale, Brussels sprouts, cabbage, cucumbers, tomatoes, peppers, onions and garlic; and legumes such as black beans, kidney beans, chickpeas and soybeans.

 What foods to avoid if you are prediabetic?

-While it’s recommended to reduce or avoid these foods, you can still eat them in moderation and by following the low glycemic diet principles.
-This makes it possible to still eat some of the things you love and enjoy and still stay on track with your health and weight goals.
+So again, you can still eat carbs by following the low glycemic (Whole GI) principles [Click here to learn the Whole GI Protocol principles].
+This makes it possible to still eat the things you love and enjoy and still stay on track with your health and weight goals like:

 What should I eat for breakfast if I am prediabetic?

-A healthy breakfast is important for people who are prediabetic because they need to keep blood sugar levels steady throughout the day.
-Try eating oatmeal or whole grain cereal with fruit and milk.
-It may also help to add nuts to your diet.
-Sign up to receive our Dietitians 5 favorite breakfast recipes that balance blood sugar levels, promote weight loss, and curb afternoon sugar cravings.
+A healthy breakfast is important for people who are prediabetic because you need to keep blood sugar levels steady throughout the day.
+The Whole GI Protocol helps you do this easily.
+Sign up to receive my 5 favorite breakfast recipes that balance blood sugar levels, promote weight loss, and curb afternoon sugar cravings.

 Can prediabetes drink coffee?